Eric Haase Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in MLB.

-- The White Sox have a 4.95 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox's 4.87 team ERA ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to surrender the second-most home runs in baseball (84 total, 1.4 per game).
+- White Sox pitchers combine to give up 84 total home runs at a rate of 1.4 per game (second-most in the league).

-- Clevinger gets the start for the White Sox, his 10th of the season.
-He is 3-3 with a 4.56 ERA and 40 strikeouts through 47 1/3 innings pitched.
+- Cease gets the start for the White Sox, his 13th of the season.
+He is 3-3 with a 4.88 ERA and 68 strikeouts in 62 2/3 innings pitched.

-- The righty last appeared on Thursday, May 18 against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up six hits.
+- The righty last appeared on Sunday against the Detroit Tigers, when he went four innings, allowing four earned runs while giving up four hits.

-- In nine games this season, the 32-year-old has a 4.56 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.